-All of a residents basic needs are met at no cost to them.
-Each resident receives weekly case management which aids in exploring educational and job opportunities, referrals for any medical care or physical needs that need to be met and development of life skills.
-There are mandatory group classes including but not limited to parenting, money management and relationship skills.
+Each resident receives weekly case management which aids in exploring educational and job opportunities, securing referrals for any medical care or physical needs that need to be met, and finding resources to help residents overcome obstacles they are facing.
+There are mandatory groups including but not limited to parenting, substance abuse recovery, money management, and relationship skills.
 Counseling is required and referrals are provided for all residents.
-Residents receive access to transportation through EMARK.
+Residents receive access to transportation through EMBARK.

 WHO CAN APPLY?

-Anyone 18 or older (or legally emancipated) who is homeless and pregnant, drug and alcohol free, and willing to comply with the rules and program at Rose Home.
+Anyone 18 or older (or legally emancipated) who is experiencing homelessness, pregnant, and willing to comply with the rules and program at Rose Home.